New season to open early to avoid Presidential clash

 Since 2002, the NFL has launched the new season with a Thursday night game hosted by the reigning Super Bowl champions.

-The New York Giants will do the honors this year after beating the New England Patriots in this month’s Super Bowl, against an as-yet unnamed opponent.
+The New York Giants will do the honors this year after beating the New England Patriots in last month’s Super Bowl, against an as-yet unnamed opponent.

 It will be the first time in more than 60 years the NFL has played a game on a Wednesday night.